Covid-19 and Countryside Sites

 Do follow the national government advice on accessing green spaces safely:

-- follow the government guidance on social distancing by keeping at least 2 metres apart.
+- follow the government guidance on social distancing.
 Natural England have asked users to, if possible, try to avoid using footpaths etc. that may take you through a farmstead or other rural business where social distancing may be difficult.